w7sst/MorseRunner/Readme.txt

   NR - incorrect exchange number in your log.

-  CL - incorrect Arrl Class in your log.
+  CL - incorrect Arrl Field Day Classification in your log.

-  NAM - incorrect Name in your log.
+  NAME - incorrect Name in your log.

+  SEC - incorrect ARRL Section in your log.

+  ST - incorrect State in your log.

 SUBMITTING YOUR SCORE